maribudko/iOS-ReviewRequest-Demo/README.md

 Test asignment for iOS developer position

+№№ Note
+This project was initially implemented as a take-home assignment.
+I decided to keep it as a reference in my portfolio to demonstrate usage of StoreKit requestReview, Core Data session tracking, dependency injection (Swinject), and unit testing.

 ## Features:
 - Tracks user sessions (Foreground / Background).
 - Calculates total app usage time.